Crataco/ai-guide/guide/original.md

 # Crataco's first guide to local, unfiltered text generation AI.

+I consider this guide outdated as, outside of occasional updates, I officially stopped updating it on the 2nd of April, 2023.
+It's not completely obsolete, but you're unlikely to get any up-to-date information from here, as the AI world is developing rapidly.
+Blink once and ten models have came out.

 ### INTRODUCTION

 _This post will list AI frontends and models that can be downloaded and run on your own PC.
 It includes information on frontends, models, character creation, model settings, how to contribute, and interesting findings._